Sharia: Personal status and child marriage

-Shari'a is the basis for personal status laws in most Islamic-majority nations.
-These personal status laws determine rights of women in matters of marriage, divorce and child custody.
-A 2011 UNICEF report concludes that Sharia law provisions are discriminatory against women from a human rights perspective.
-In many countries, in legal proceedings relating to Sharia-based personal status law, a woman's testimony is worth half of a man's before a court.
+Sharia is the basis for personal status laws in most Islamic-majority nations.
+These personal status laws determine rights of women in matters of marriage, divorce, and child custody.
+A 2011 UNICEF report mentions that Sharia law provisions differ for women in financial matters from general human rights provisions.
+In many countries, in legal proceedings relating to Sharia-based personal status law, in financial cases, a woman's testimony is worth half of a man's before a court.